amouro/drupalden_iwakuni_2023/section-3.md

 </div>

 <!--
-There are more details about localizing user experience from my talk in the latest DrupalCon Prague.
+There are more details about localizing user experience in my talk at the latest DrupalCon Prague.

-If you're interesting and works on bilingual site often, it would be helpful for you.
+If you're interested and work on bilingual sites often, it would be helpful for you.

-But today, I want to address issues especially to the project and related to Japanese language.
+But today, I want to focus on issues specific to the project and related to the Japanese language.

 <b>Nest slide >>>>></b>
 -->